huangyuzhang/Fizzy-Theme/README.md

 - [jQuery.tocify.js][tocify] - Table of Content generator (also JQuery-UI)
 - [MathJax][mathjax] - A JavaScript display engine for mathematics (consider switching to KaTeX)

+## Bug Report & Features Request
+If you find a bug, thinking about something to be improved or even want new features, please feel free to post an issue and label appropriately.

+Alternatively if you are familiar with them development, you could start to contribute to this project.

 ## Contributing

 1. Fork it (maybe star this too?)